weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/qna-openai.md

 ### Model parameters

-You can also configure additional parameters for the generative model through the `xxxProperty` parameters shown below.
+You can also configure additional parameters for the model through the parameters shown below.

 ### Example schema